swsnr/rescue-image/README.md

 For this you need to set `SecureBootKey=` and `SecureBootCertificate=`, e.g in `mkosi.local.conf`.

 ### Customization

+By default, the image builds for the same distribution as the host, i.e. if you're running an Arch system it build an Arch image.
+You can customize this by setting the `Distribution` key in `mkosi.local.conf`.

 You can put additional options for `mkosi` into `mkosi.local.conf` which is ignored by git.
 You can also fork the repository and freely adapt the configuration to your own needs.